SaltwaterGotcha Shrimp

 Coating: 5-minute epoxy or UV resin

-Cast well ahead of cruising fish and let the fly sink to the bottom.
-When the fish approaches, use short, quick strips to hop the fly along the sand, imitating a fleeing shrimp.
-Pause frequently to let the fly settle, as strikes often come on the drop.
+How to Fish It: Cast well ahead of cruising fish and let fly sink to bottom.
+When fish approaches, use short, quick strips to hop fly along sand because this imitates fleeing shrimp.
+Pause frequently to let fly settle, as strikes often come on the drop.

-Fish on a 9-10 foot leader tapered to 12-16 lb fluorocarbon tippet.
-The stiff fluorocarbon helps turn over the weighted fly and provides abrasion resistance.
-Use a weight-forward floating line for most flats situations.
+Rigging Suggestions: 9-10ft leader tapered to 12-16lb fluorocarbon.
+Stiff fluorocarbon helps turn over weighted fly and provides abrasion resistance.
+Use weight-forward floating line for most flats situations.

-This is a sinking fly that rides hook-point up thanks to the bead chain eyes.
-The pearl materials provide flash without being too gaudy, and the rubber legs pulse enticingly with every strip.
-Sink rate is moderate, making it suitable for varying depths.
+Pro Tips: Sinking fly rides hook-point up thanks to bead chain eyes.
+Pearl materials provide flash without being too gaudy, and rubber legs pulse enticingly with every strip.
+Moderate sink rate makes it suitable for varying depths.